-Having ruled for approximately 300 years, the Plantagenet Dynasty is today recognised as one of the most powerful and influential royal houses in all of British history.
-However, it is disputed as to when this great dynasty finds its origins.
+Ruling for approximately 300 years, the Plantagenet Dynasty is today recognised as one of the most powerful and influential royal houses in all of British history.
+The complex Plantagenet family tree has spawned rulers and aristocrats up to the present day.
+However, it is disputed as to when and where this great dynasty finds its origins.

 Henry II is widely regarded as the first Plantagenet King of England.
 Despite this, Henry would himself have instead identified with the House of Anjou.
 The Angevin Kings of England (Henry and his sons), for the most part did not even reside in the country, but in France instead.
 However, this is not in reality as confusing as it may first seem.

 During the 11th and 12th centuries, there were a series of power struggles amongst noblemen in France.
 One of these noblemen, Geoffrey of Anjou, diverged to marry Empress Matilda, the last remaining heir of King Henry I of England (following his son, William Adelin’s untimely death in the sinking of the White Ship).

 When Henry I died, and Matilda and Geoffrey were away in Anjou, Henry’s cousin Stephen took the opportunity to seize the English throne.
 Stephen’s contested accession initiated widespread civil unrest, commonly known as ‘The Anarchy.’
 This period was eventually concluded with the Treaty of Wallingford in 1153.

 Geoffrey of Anjou is actually where the term Plantagenet derives.
 His nickname Plantegenest (thought to have originated from the name of the plant, common broom – planta genista in medieval Latin) was later adopted by Richard III, in an attempt to promote his lineage back to the Count of Anjou, and historians coined the term Plantagenet from the 17th century onwards.